Ph.D., University of Georgia, 1998

 Cognitive-behavioral therapy for anxiety disorders, clinical outcome research; virtual reality; culture & anxiety

 Not recruiting new doctoral students for Fall, 2019

 I strive to conduct clinical outcome research on the treatment of anxiety that contributes to our scientific knowledge base and to the quality of life of those suffering with anxiety.
 I believe interventions should be acceptable, accessible, and practical.
 Treatment should produce real-life benefits for individuals and improve public health at large.
 I value creative, innovative and multidisciplinary approaches, from translational neuroscience to partnership with non-profit and small business organizations.

-My program of research investigates the use of virtual reality and other widely-available technologies to treat anxiety.
-We examine why treatments work and for whom they work.
-I am a scientist practitioner and find that clinical work inspires new research questions and that research guides practice.
-I also have interests in multicultural competence that cut across my research, teaching, and practice.
+My lab investigates the use of virtual reality and other widely-available technologies to treat anxiety, why treatments work, and for whom.
+I have interests in multicultural competence that cut across my research, teaching, and practice.

 - Developing internet-based cognitive behavioral therapy using virtual reality exposure therapy for college students with social anxiety disorder.

 - Improving the acceptability and accessibility of technology-based treatments using experimental studies and community based data collection.

 - Collecting longitudinal data on attention bias, cognitive bias, and behavioral avoidance among people with social anxiety disorder.